 C. Adaptive Charging and Routing Strategy

 Our adaptive charging and routing strategy tries to find a route from the origin to the destination that minimizes the total travel time.
-If necessary, it selects charging stations along the way and determines the amount of energy to recharge.
-The selection of the charging stations is done with a shortestpath search on a dynamically generated graph that connects
+If necessary, it selects charging stations along

 (a) Shortest-path tree with Pareto sets of labels